Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Time-Frequency Limiting Operators on Locally Compact Abelian Groups

-\end{thm} The proof of Theorem~\ref{thm:random approach} is given in Appendix \ref{sec:prf random approach}.
+The proof of Theorem~\ref{thm:random approach} is given in Appendix \ref{sec:prf random approach}.
 With this result, we show that in a certain sense, most band-limited signals, when time-limited, are well-approximated by a signal within the subspace $\setU_n$.
-In particular, the following result establishes that band-limited random processes, when time-limited, are in expectation well-approximated.
+In particular, the following result which generalizes\cite[Theorem 4.1]{DavenportWakin2012CSDPSS} establishes that band-limited random processes, when time-limited, are in expectation well-approximated.

 \begin{cor} Let $x(g),g\in \setG$ be a zero-mean wide sense stationary random process over the group $\setG$ with power spectrum

 Suppose we only observe $x$ over the set $\setA_\tau$.
 Then we have